 - Can be responsible for browser crashes due to plugins incompatibility, etc.

-Yet, if you’re looking for cross-platform and cross-browser compatibility, integration with HTML, and seamless interaction with all of its elements, WebGL is, surely, the way to go.
+if you require cross-platform and cross-browser compatibility, continuous integration with HTML, and seamless interaction with all its elements.
+WebGL is the optimal solution.

 Advantages For Business